 Other Phenols in the Chlorogenic Acids Group:

 Hydroxycinnamic acid, in particular, contains some of the most potent antioxidant effects seen in coffee drinks.
-Hydroxycinnamic acid is a powerful oxidant that helps to reduce the negative consequences of oxidative stress by neutralizing free radicals.
+Hydroxycinnamic acid is a powerful oxidant that helps reduce oxidative stress’s negative consequences by neutralizing free radicals.
 Three of the wealthiest are:

 Caffeoylquinic Acid (3-Caffeoylquinic Acid)